Busydog1990/CProtMEDIAS/README.md

 ---
 vignette("genepro")

-If you have any questions, contact me <zzhe@webmail.hzau.edu.cn>
+If you have any questions, contact me <zzhe@mail.hzau.edu.cn>

 ### Note